 Runway and taxiway lights and runway threshold lights are the proper color and are oriented correctly.

-The aerodrome has an operational wind cone to provide aerodrome surface wind direction information.
+The aerodrome has an operational wind direction indicator to provide aerodrome surface wind direction information.
 If the aerodrome is open to flight operations during hours of darkness, the required wind direction indicators must be lighted.
 [MAS] x.x.x.x provides specification for the construction of a circular band around a wind cone.
 The segment circle must be clear of vegetation and be seen easily from the air.

-A beacon has been installed to specification where conditions necessitate such installation.
+An aeronautical beacon has been installed to specification where conditions necessitate such installation.

 Performance level objectives for approach and runway lighting in a precision approach lighting system are in accordance with specification.
 Particular attention should be paid to situations where two or more consecutive lights are missing.

-Road holding position signs and marking are provided at runway/road intersections.
+Road holding position light is provided at runway/road intersections.

 There is a visual docking guidance system which provides alignment and stopping position guidance, where marshaling services is not provided.